luau-lang/site/_pages/getting-started.md

 ```

-Now we've told explicitly told Luau that ``ispositive()`` accepts a number and returns a boolean.
+Now we've explicitly told Luau that ``ispositive()`` accepts a number and returns a boolean.
 This wasn't strictly (pun intended) necessary in this case, because Luau's inference was able to deduce this already.
 But even in this case, there are advantages to explicit annotations.
 Imagine that later we decide to change ``ispositive()`` to return a string value:

 ```lua
 --!strict